 Marketing

-The Marketing tab lets you manage all your tracking codes in one place.
-Connect Facebook Pixel, Google Analytics, or Google Tag Manager to track conversions and measure ad performance.
+The Marketing tab lets you manage tracking codes.
+Connect Facebook Pixel, Google Analytics, or Google Tag Manager to measure ad performance.

 Accessing marketing